-Collaborative partners include: the Kennedy Commission; United Way OC; YIMBY, Habitat for Humanity, Fullerton Tri-Parish Council.
+Collaborative partners include: the Kennedy Commission; United Way OC; YIMBY, Fullerton Tri-Parish Council.

-In FY21 639 housing champions were trained by our partners OC United Way and OC People for Housing/YIMBY and engaged in housing element work to promote stronger policies that will result in affordable housing.
-In FY21 the city of La Habra passed an inclusionary housing ordinance as a direct result of this effort.
-Two affordable housing projects with a total of 121 units of affordable housing were approved by local city councils in Placentia and Buena Park with the support of the housing champions.
+In FY22, 260 housing champions were trained by our partners OC United Way and OC People for Housing/YIMBY and engaged in housing element work to promote stronger policies that will result in affordable housing.
+In FY22 the city La Habra passed an inclusionary housing ordinance, and the City of Yorba Linda passed a density bonus as a direct result of this effort.
+Two affordable housing projects with a total of 80 units of affordable housing were approved by local city councils in Buena Park with the support of the housing champions.

-Providence Community Investment provided a \$9 million bridge loan to Jamboree Housing, a developer of affordable housing, to ensure the rapid completion of Buena Esperanza, a 69-unit motel conversion in Anaheim that opened in FY22, August 2021.

-The Homeless Care Navigation program continued with two care navigators who provided service to over 480 unique homeless clients.
-A regional homeless care navigator work group has been convened to share the best practices and collect common metrics.
-A total of \$551,438 was invested in the homeless and housing initiative in FY21 with 7,880 encounters.
+Providence Community Investment provided a \$9 million bridge loan to Jamboree Housing, a developer of affordable housing, to ensure the rapid completion of Buena Esperanza, a 69-unit motel conversion in Anaheim that opened in August 2021.
+The Homeless Care Navigation program continued with two care navigators who provided service to over 1,187 unique homeless clients with a total of 3,199 encounters.
+A regional homeless care navigator work group continue to meet to share the best practices and collect common metrics.